 Eventually I came to see that this was not simply a worldly question, but also a spiritual one; for “where your treasure is, there will your heart be also,” is a true statement, even if it is in the Bible (Matthew 6:21).

 So far, so good.
 Still, I admit there will be times and places where none of these habits will be enough.
-There are meetings and organizations with entrenched establishments which will take your money, let you do the grunt work, and still keep you and others at arm’s length, patronized and on the back benches.
-(Yet this too is not only a feature of advanced age; I realize it may not be so visible from your standpoint, though; us geezers look so much alike, after all.)
+There are indeed meetings and organizations with entrenched establishments which will take your money, let you do the grunt work, and still keep you and others at arm’s length, patronized and on the back benches.
+(Yet this too can also happened to those of advanced age; I realize it may not be so visible from your standpoint, though; us geezers look so much alike, after all.)

 Christiansen writes of this: